ma-compbio/SNIPER/README.md

 `python sniper_train.py <input_hic_path> <target_hic_path> <annotation_path> [options]`

 `input_hic_path` is the file path to the .hic file of the downsampled training Hi-C matrix. `target_hic_path` is the path to the .hic file of the dense target Hi-C matrix.
 We have provided GM12878's ground truth annotations in .mat format in SNIPER's root directory. `annotation_path` is the path to a .mat file of the GM12878 annotations published by Rao et al. (2014).
-We have included a .mat file of their annotations in the root directory of this repository (`labels.mat`).
+We have included a .mat file of their annotations in the `data` directory of this repository (`data/labels.mat`).

 Training with `.hic` files from scratch can take up to 60 minutes (depending on the size of the `.hic` file) because Juicer needs to extract the inter-chromosomal data of each pair of odd and even chromosomes, convert the contact data into a matrix, and then trim the matrix.
 Once training is complete, `sniper_train.py` will output six models to the user's specified directory (see Command line options).
 These models are the autoencoders, encoders, and classifiers trained on odd and even chromosomes.